h-2/hannes.hauswedell.net/content/post/2018/04/03 - view1.md

 What is commonly referred to as a view usually consists of multiple entities:

-  1. the actual class (template) that meets the requirements of the View concept and at least also InputRange concept;
+  1. the actual class (template) that meets the requirements of the [View concept](http://en.cppreference.com/w/cpp/experimental/ranges/range/View) and at least also [InputRange concept](http://en.cppreference.com/w/cpp/experimental/ranges/range/InputRange);
   by convention of the range-v3 library it is called `view_foo` for the hypothetical view "foo".
-  2. an adaptor type that overloads the `()` and `|` operators that facilitate the "piping" capabilities and *return an instance of 1.*;
+  2. an adaptor type which overloads the `()` and `|` operators that facilitate the "piping" capabilities and *return an instance of 1.*;
   by convention of range-v3 it is called `foo_fn`.
-  3. an instance of the adaptor class that is the only actual user-facing part of the view;
+  3. an instance of the adaptor class that is the only user-facing part of the view;
   by convention of range-v3 it is called `foo`, in the namespace `view`, i.e. `view::foo`.

 If the view you are creating is just a combination of existing views, you may not need to implement 1. or even 2.,